sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Make sure to use double underscore when creating migration files
 - *How do you see the list of services using brew?  `brew services list`
+- *How do you install Java11 to Mac? `brew cask install java11`
 - When executing flyway command, username and password will be asked.
   Enter `tracker` and no password